Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 The tree can be grown in a large pot and moved inside in the winter.

-Soil: This tree is very tolerant of any well drained soil, but does better in sandy soil with moderate organic content.
-A soil pH of 6.3-7.0 (slightly acidic to neutral) is ideal.
+Soil: This tree is very tolerant of any well draining soil, but does better in sandy soil with moderate organic content.
+A soil pH of 6.3-7.5 (slightly acidic to neutral) is ideal, however, the tree can tolerate pH 5.6-8.5 (acidic to alkaline), but will experience nutrient deficiencies.
+If the soil is alkaline, the nutrient deficiencies will include iron, manganese, and boron.

 Fertilize: Unnecessary because of rapid growth.